MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

     kesm Evaluate --IndexFilePaths samplePrivateLibraryData.linked.kes --KesQueryExpression="All()" --Count 1 --Attributes *
     ```

     The command should retreieve top publication entities from the index.
-The output should mirror the following JSON:
+The output should look similar to the following JSON:

     ```json
     {